kuhmuh/install-all-firefox/README.md

 5. The script creates a Firefox profile for each installed version of Firefox.

-6. The script modifies each Firefox app to launch with its specific profile, and customises the application icon.
+6. The script modifies each Firefox app to launch with its specific profile, disables updates and customises the application icon.

 7. The script can optionally download the latest Firebug available for each version of Firefox, and install it upon first launch.